 These dried herbs are either used as medicines or ingredients for cooking if you are familiar with them.
 If not, you can try to research about them to know about their benefits to your body, and probably score a pack or 2 during your trip.

 Dried lemons, kiwis, oranges, apricots, pineapples, and many others are packed in small packages so you can carry them easily in your luggage.
-Pecans, walnuts, almonds, peanuts, cashews, and goji berries are also found in stores.
+Pecans, walnuts, almonds, peanuts, cashews, and goji berries are also found in these stores.

 I also saw century eggs and pickled vegetables used to flavor Chinese dishes.
-Check them out if you enjoy them in your meals. ingredients for cooking, so if you are looking for them, Yokohama Chinatown is the place to go.
+Check them out if you enjoy them in your meals.
+Many are ingredients for cooking, so if you are looking for them, Yokohama Chinatown is the place to go.

 Chinese temple